 Do Not Download from External Websites

 We want to leave you with a note on security.
 Google Chrome has evolved into the most popular browser on the planet.
-This has attracted a huge crowd of online scammers who work on creative ways to trick Chrome users into downloading malicious software.
+Unfortunately, this has attracted many online scammers who work on creative ways to trick Chrome users into downloading malicious software.

 You will find Google Chrome available for download from various sources online.
-We strongly suggest you DO NOT download Google Chrome from any of these sources.
-For safety and security, we must always download any software from the official source.
+However, we strongly suggest you NOT download Google Chrome from any sources.
+We must always download any software from the official source for safety and security.
 In this case, you should download Chrome only from Google’s official website.

-There are a lot of risks involved in downloading Chrome installer from an alternative source.
-We will not know for sure if the software is modified to play with your privacy and browsing data.
-It is even possible to take full control of your computer and the data thereof if your malware is included with the installer you download.
+There are a lot of risks involved in downloading the Chrome installer from an alternative source.
+We will not know if the software is modified to play with your privacy and browsing data.
+It is even possible to take complete control of your computer and the data thereof if your malware is included with the installer you download.

 Di you have questions?
 Let us know in the comments section.